On optimal cloning and incompatibility: Introduction

 Starting with the uncertainty principle~\cite{heisenberg}, several measures have been proposed to quantify the extent of incompatibility of a set of quantum observables.
 For example, entropic uncertainty bounds are often used as measures of incompatibility~\cite{wehner_winter}.
 Other measures based on operational constraints have also been proposed for arbitrary sets of quantum observables~\cite{incompatibility_BM, PM_MS1}.

+The fact that only ensembles of commuting states can be cloned (or broadcast) perfectly, suggests a natural connection between the no-cloning/no-broadcasting theorems and incompatibility in quantum theory.
+For example, the universal QCM has been used to show that only infinite dimensional spaces admit maximal incompatibility, where incompatibility is quantified via joint measurability~\cite{heino}.
+Furthermore, it has been argued that the optimal cloning fidelity for a set of non-commuting density operators on a $d$-dimensional space gives a lower bound on the degree of incompatibility possible for a $d$-dimensional quantum state~\cite{heinosaari}.
+More recently, the results of~\cite{heino} have been generalised by making use of approximate cloning machines to characterize the idea of \emph{compatibility dimension}~\cite{nechita_2020}.

+We may note here that the cloning-based incompatibility characterizations described above, typically model the cloning device as a quantum channel.
+Observables are measured on local, imperfect copies of a state and the statistics of these imperfect clones are compared with the statistics of the marginals of a joint measurement given by the dual of the cloning channel~\cite{heinosaari2016}.
+Our operational set-up is rather different and motivated by quantum cryptographic protocols, where ensembles of eigenstates of (incompatible) observables are used for secure communication~\cite{gisin97}.
+We use the quantum cloning device to clone the ensemble of eigenstates corresponding to a set of Hermitian operators and hence make a quantitative connection between imperfect cloning of the ensemble and the incompatibility of the corresponding physical observables.

-In our work, we examine the role of a symmetric $1\rightarrow 2$ QCM in quantifying the mutual incompatibility of quantum observables.
-Corresponding to a given set of observables, we consider the ensemble associated with a uniform mixture of their eigenstates.
+Specifically, we examine the role of a symmetric $1\rightarrow 2$ QCM in quantifying the mutual incompatibility of quantum observables.
+Corresponding to a given set of physical observables -- associated with a set of Hermitian operators -- we consider the ensemble corresponding to a uniform mixture of their eigenstates.
 We propose that the incompatibility of a set of observables maybe quantified in terms of the optimal cloning fidelity of the associated ensemble of eigenstates.
 The more incompatible the set is, the smaller is the cloning fidelity.

-We show that the proposed cloning-based measure is a {\it faithful} measure of incompatibility, in the sense that it vanishes iff the observables commute.
+We show that our cloning-based measure is a {\it faithful} measure of incompatibility, in the sense that it vanishes iff the observables commute.
 We also obtain a tight upper bound on this new measure and show that the maximum value is attained only for a set of mutually unbiased bases.
-Our work provides the first quantitative statement relating the operational task of quantum cloning and the mutual incompatibility of density operators being cloned.
+Our work provides the first quantitative statement relating the operational task of quantum cloning of a given ensemble of eigenstates and the mutual incompatibility of the corresponding set of Hermitian operators.
 The bounds proved here might therefore prove useful in the context of cryptographic tasks such as quantum key distribution, where the eavesdropper could carry out a quantum cloning attack on the signal states.